 In a crash between a large truck and a passenger vehicle, the truck always wins.
 Commercial big rigs can weigh up to 23 times as much as an average passenger car.
 The immense size of large trucks often leads to them completely crushing or obliterating smaller cars in collisions.
 Truck crashes can easily be fatal to drivers and passengers.
 After a truck accident in San Jose, California, you are right to feel angry or confused.
-Let Henshaw & Henry, PC handle your claim to optimize your odds of full damage recovery.
+Let the dedicated truck accident attorneys at Henshaw & Henry, PC handle your claim to optimize your odds of full damage recovery.

 It is possible to sue a trucking company in San Jose after an accident.
 The company may be a defendant in a personal injury case if it is guilty of negligent vehicle maintenance, poor hiring or training practices, inadequate cargo loading, pressuring drivers to meet deadlines, or other dangerous acts.
 There may also be other defendants in a truck accident case, such as a product manufacturer, truck leasing company, government agency, or third-party driver.
 Truck companies maintain insurance policies to cover damages in events like truck accidents.

-A conversation with an attorney at Henshaw & Henry can help you identify potential defendants in your truck accident claim.
-There is often more than one party responsible for a trucking accident.
+A conversation with a San Jose truck accident attorney at Henshaw & Henry can help you identify potential defendants in your truck accident claim.
+There is often more than one party responsible for a trucking accident, therefore more opportunities to secure damages.
 For example, in a tire blowout accident, the trucking company may share fault due to inadequate fleet maintenance, but the tire manufacturer could also be partially responsible for a defective tire.
-Our team can investigate your accident, assign fault, and help you pursue maximum recovery.
+Our team of experienced personal injury attorneys can investigate your accident, assign fault, and help you pursue maximum recovery.